-Once a student has achieved a pass in the examination and assignment, a qualification parchment will be issued, normally within 20 working days of the issue of the result notification.
+Once a learner has achieved a pass in the examination and assignment, a qualification parchment will be issued, normally within 20 working days of the issue of the result notification.

 For written examinations, the date by which you should receive a written result notification is stated on your examination entry confirmation.

-Successful students are invited to attend the NEBOSH Graduation and Awards Ceremony in the summer following successful completion of their Diploma.
+Successful learners are invited to attend the NEBOSH Graduation and Awards Ceremony in the summer following successful completion of their Diploma.

 For further details please click here.